Yellen warns that slow vaccine rollout in poor countries poses threat to U.S., global economies

 In prepared remarks Monday to The Chicago Council on Global Affairs ahead of meetings this week of international finance officials, Yellen called on richer countries to step up both economic and public health assistance to poorer nations still reeling from covid.
 She noted as many as 150 million people across the world risk falling into extreme poverty as a result of the crisis.

 “This would be a profound economic tragedy for those countries, one we should care about.
 But, that’s obvious.
-What’s less obvious — but equally true—is that this divergence would also be a problem for America," Yellen said.
+What’s less obvious — but equally true — is that this divergence would also be a problem for America," Yellen said.
 “Our first task must clearly be stopping the virus by ensuring that vaccinations, testing, and therapeutics are available as widely as possible."

 Still, Yellen’s calls for a forceful global effort face significant headwinds.
-The Biden administration has so far resisted pressure to change intellectual property rules in a way that would allow more companies to produce coronavirus vaccines.
+The Biden administration has so far resisted pressure to change intellectual property rules in a way that would allow more countries to produce coronavirus vaccines.
 Democratic members of Congress and some global health experts have warned that refusing to do so could make it harder to vaccine billions of people in poorer countries such as Africa and parts of South America and Asia.

 Meanwhile, Republican opposition has intensified in recent weeks to several of Yellen’s global initiatives.
 GOP lawmakers have in particular criticized Yellen’s push for a new international minimum tax, as well as her support for foreign emergency aid through the International Monetary Fund.